OPEC+ unlikely to hike output faster despite oil price rally, sources say

 By Ahmad Ghaddar, Olesya Astakhova and Alex Lawler

-LONDON, Feb 2 (Reuters) - OPEC+ will likely stick to existing plans for a moderate oil output rise when it meets on Wednesday, sources from the group said, despite pressure from top consumers to speed up production increases after crude prices hit seven-year highs.
+LONDON, Feb 2 (Reuters) - OPEC+ will likely stick to plans for a moderate rise in its oil output target when it meets on Wednesday, sources from the group said, despite pressure from top consumers for more supply after crude prices hit seven-year highs.

-But OPEC+ has stuck to its recent targets of adding 400,000 barrels per day (bpd) each month and blamed surging oil prices on the failure of consuming nations to ensure adequate investment in fossil fuels as they shift to greener energy.
+But OPEC+ has stuck to monthly increases of 400,000 barrels per day (bpd) to its target and blamed surging prices on the failure of consuming nations to ensure adequate investment in fossil fuels as they shift to greener energy.

-Several OPEC members have struggled to meet even those modest monthly output increases agreed by the group.
+Yet several OPEC members have struggled to meet even those monthly output increases.

-Five OPEC+ sources told Reuters on Tuesday the plan to raise output by 400,000 bpd in March was unlikely to change when the group meets online on Wednesday at 1300 GMT.
+Three OPEC+ sources told Reuters on Wednesday the plan to raise the target by 400,000 bpd for March was unlikely to change when the full group meets online at 1300 GMT.

-"No more than 400,000 bpd," one OPEC+ source said on Wednesday, when asked if OPEC+ could discuss a higher figure.
+"No more than 400,000 bpd," one of them said, when asked if OPEC+ could discuss a higher figure.

+Formal talks begin at 1200 GMT with a meeting of the Joint Ministerial Monitoring Committee, which can make a recommendation to the full OPEC+.

-Brent crude LCOc1 was trading above $89 a barrel on Wednesday, close to its seven-year high of $91.70 reached last week, amid tensions in Europe and the Middle East.
+Brent crude LCOc1 was trading above $89 a barrel on Wednesday and touched a seven-year high of $91.70 last week, amid tensions in Europe and the Middle East.
 O/R

-Goldman Sachs said there was a chance of a faster OPEC+ ramp up given the pace of the market's recent rally.
+Goldman Sachs said there was a chance of a faster OPEC+ ramp-up given the pace of the market's rally.

-(Reporting by Ahmad Ghaddar and Olesya Astakhova, additional reporting by Alex Lawler and Maha El Dahan ; writing by Dmitry Zhdannikov; Editing by Edmund Blair)
+(Reporting by Ahmad Ghaddar and Olesya Astakhova, Alex Lawler and Maha El Dahan; writing by Dmitry Zhdannikov; editing by Edmund Blair and Jason Neely)

 ((Ahmad.Ghaddar@thomsonreuters.com; +442075424435; Reuters Messaging: ahmad.ghaddar.thomsonreuters.com@reuters.net))